nzes1/oc-stablecoin/README.md

 2. Redeem
    Remove from protocol - check
-   Redeem - check e.g when token coll appreciates Redeem by burning dsc -
+   Redeem - check e.g when token coll appreciates Redeem by burning dsc - check. user has to preapprove the engine prior to burn.
+   Burn - just burning check.

+3. Increase and decrease debt
+   add more collateral to support debt - check top-up debt - check
+      needs to add the new coll to support new debt pay fees upto now before addition
+      add debt
+      HF has to maintain